 Wal-mart, the largest retailer in the world, uses Trade Credit more often than bank financing.
 Trade Credit is an essential tool for many businesses to be able to grow.
 ARFunding.org is start-up friendly and will assist them with trade credit.
 The majority of suppliers will not offer trade credit to a new business due to the high risk of failure.
-In addition, working with ARFunding.org to develop a good payment history will make the business potentially eligible for Trade Credit from the supplier in the future.
+Also, working with ARFunding.org to develop a good payment history will make the company potentially eligible for Trade Credit from the supplier in the future.

 What is Vendor Financing?

 Accounts Payable Financing, also known as Vendor Financing, is a relatively new form of credit.
 Similar to Invoice Factoring, it is based on the creditworthiness of the large credit-worthy buyer.
 ARFunding.org will look at the creditworthiness of the ultimate payee.
 Many times a business doesn’t have to put up any collateral.

 Accounts Payable (AP) Financing is an excellent source of working capital.